The Cause of Night Sweats

 Exercise and diet changes.
 In many women, simply adding more exercise and shifting to a healthier, whole-foods based diet (mostly vegetables, fruits, and whole grains) tips hormone balance back far enough to ease night sweats.

 Natural progesterone cream.
 Why add progesterone — the hormone that "balances" estrogen’s effects in the body — to remedy problems of estrogen lack?
 According to Dr. Lee, the world’s foremost expert on the use of natural progesterone, the careful addition of this hormone can activate dormant estrogen receptors, effectively increasing estrogen activity.
 Progesterone is also a precursor of estrogen; in other words, it’s the raw material from which estrogen is made in the body.
 Giving the body more of this raw material can encourage a slight rise in estrogen production.
-Read more about how to use natural progesterone cream to promote balance during perimenopause or post menopausally on this site.
+Read more about how to use natural progesterone cream to promote balance during perimenopause or post-menopause on this site.

 If you do end up needing estrogen replacement for a short time, keep these things in mind: first, that a natural estrogen such as Estriol is always preferable, in the form of a cream, patch or pill form; second, that any supplemental estrogen should be balanced with progesterone cream to counteract its tendency to cause cancer.
 Find the smallest possible estrogen dose needed to relieve night sweats and hot flashes, and try tapering off periodically.

-ŠAlternative Medicine Network 2009
+©Alternative Medicine Network 2009

 To Learn More About Related Products and Articles

-More Information and Related Products
+More Information and Related Products:

-All of the products specifically designed to support menopause issues.
+Our natural health products specifically designed to support menopause issues.